Nivithasri/Text_editor/README.md

 Functionalities:

 1. Create New File
-Prompts the user to enter a filename.
     Starts with a blank file and allows the user to input text.
 2. Edit Existing File
-Opens a specified file.
-Loads the file content into the editor.
 3. Text Operations
     Write Text: Add new text.
     Delete Word: Delete the word under the cursor.
     Move Cursor: Navigate through the text.
     Delete Specific Text: Remove a sequence of words.
     Search Word: Highlight specific occurrences of a word.
     Cut and Copy: Copy or cut a range of words.
     Paste: Paste the most recently copied or cut text.
     Replace: Replace a word with another.
 4. Undo/Redo
     Save and restore the state of the text editor.
 5. Save Changes
     Option to save changes before exiting.

 Limitations: